Laureate Park entrance sign in the Lake Nona area near East Park southeast Orlando Florida

 Strong seller angles may include:

 However, sellers should price realistically.
-The report shows limited inventory and quick movement, but also shows 80% of recent homes sold below asking.
+Current data shows limited inventory and quick movement, but also shows 80% of recent homes sold below asking.
 That means buyers are still price-sensitive.

-The right strategy is not "throw a crazy number on it because Lake Nona."
+The right strategy isn't "throw a crazy number on it because Lake Nona."
 The right strategy is clean pricing, strong photos, community positioning, and a clear explanation of why the home is worth the number.

 Thinking About Buying or Selling in East Park?